-In the event of all food recall situations it is the responsibility of the Partner Agency to complete the following procedures: Post, Purge, and Destroy.
+External Recall: A recall issued by a regulatory such as FDA or USDA or a manufacturer/supplier is considered an External Recall.
+In the event of an External Recall, it is the responsibility of the Partner to complete the following procedures: Post, Purge, and Destroy.